HackIllinoisPedagogy/homeroom-ml/README.md

-# pedagogy-ml
+# homeroom-ml
-Repo housing automated tutor for Pedagogy web app.
+Repo housing automated tutor for Homeroom web app.
 Hint content is generated with custom algorithms, and code from https://github.com/patil-suraj/question_generation is involved in phrasing the hint as a question; code from this repo is in directory `\question_generation`.
 Huge props to them!

 ## Install